Andre-J3sus/Random-Projects/README.md

 4. **Tic Tac Toe**: the classic game in which the player plays against the computer.
 The game is printed on the console and drawn on Canvas.

 5. **Calculator**: simple calculator with buttons made with Tkinter in Python.

+6. **To-Do List**: simple to-do list with "add task", "delete task", "save tasks" and "load tasks" buttons.